Creating a strategy¶

 - logic1 OR logic2 AND logic3 will be calculated as logic1 OR (logic2 AND logic3)

 Exit condition defines the point at which a position can be exited.
-An exit signal similar to the entry signal and is optional.
-After the strategy enters a position, the target stop loss price and the target take profit is calculated on the average of the entry price.
+Adding an exit condition is optional.
+After the strategy enters a position, the stop loss price and the target profit is calculated on the average of the entry price.

 2. After deployment, for live strategies, if the strategy has entered a position in the market and the LTP (last traded price) crosses either of the exit prices point(TP SL) or the exit signal is met, an actionable alert is sent to the user on which they can click "buy/sell" to place a market order in the exchange.